etkaa/mail-subscribe/README.md

 User information gets processed in the back-end and then being sent to Mailchimp servers with HTTP request.

-Great project to learn how to work with external APIs.
+A great project to learn how to work with external APIs.

 You can view the deployment here: